CodeNinja-sys/CodeNinja-sys/README.md

-Windows On Mediatek - WOM
+Windows on Mediatek - WOM

-Make for fun edk2 for mediatek platforms:0
+I make edk2 for mediatek platforms for fun:0